Arjunbadola/arjunbadola.github.io/_posts/2020-02-10-Is your ‘competitor’, really your competition.md

 I would like to end this short post with a quote from Chinese philosopher and also the founder of Taoism : –

-“Watch your thoughts, they become your words; watch your words, they become your actions; watch your actions, they become your habits; watch your habits, they become your character; watch your character, it becomes your destiny.” - Lao Tzu
+> Watch your thoughts, they become your words; watch your words, they become your actions; watch your actions, they become your habits; watch your habits, they become your character; watch your character, it becomes your destiny. - Lao Tzu